 The Standard Ice Rink

 Located on the High Line, the Standard New York is as much a downtown nightlife scene as it is a hotel.
-And for a few months each year, the Meat Packing District’s most popular hub is also a great spot for ice skating.
-Open until “late,” the miniature skating rink is accompanied by a patio with Alpine-themed eats and drinks including waffles, spiced apple cider and craft adult beverages.
+And for a few months each year, the Meatpacking District’s most popular hub is also a great spot for ice skating.
+Open until “late,” the miniature skating rink — which is set to open this year on Nov.
+24, just in time for Thanksgiving — is accompanied by a patio with Alpine-themed eats and drinks including doughnuts and waffles, apple cider and hot toddies and black-and-white hot chocolates.
 Kids are welcome, but this spot is definitely geared toward adults, especially in the evening when the rink feels more like a party.
+And if you can’t skate, the Standard offers a “cute Standard skater” to help you keep your tooshie off the ice.

 Prices: Adults: $12; Kids: $6.
 Skate rental: $3